-The Company was incorporated in 2014 to develop therapeutic products based around its gamma delta T cell platform technology, with the objective of conducting clinical trials to demonstrate safety and efficacy and eventually being granted regulatory approval to market and sell its products.
-This activity was expected to be ongoing over several years and has involved considerable expenditure to date on carrying out research and development and conducting clinical trials.
-In common with most development and/or clinical stage biotechnology companies, the Company has not yet generated any revenues from sales of products, but has obtained cash to finance its research, development and clinical trial activities from equity, debt and grant financings and from receipts from partners under collaborative co-development agreements.
-The Company is expected to stay in this clinical development stage for several years before any product becomes marketable.
-The Company therefore expects to continue to incur significant losses in the foreseeable future.
+Since incorporation the Group has been focused on the development of therapeutic products based around its gamma delta T cell platform technology, with the objective of conducting clinical trials to demonstrate safety and efficacy and eventually being granted regulatory approval to market and sell its products.
+This activity was expected to be several years in development and has involved considerable expenditure to date on carrying out research and development and conducting clinical trials.
+In common with most development and/or clinical stage biotechnology companies, the Group has not yet generated any revenues from sales of products, but has obtained cash to finance its research, development and clinical trial activities from equity, debt and grant financings and from receipts from partners under collaborative co-development agreements (totaling in aggregate around £72.6 million (\$87.7 million) since inception).
+The Group is expected to continue in this clinical development phase for a number of years before any product becomes marketable, if ever.
+The Group therefore expects to continue to incur significant losses in the foreseeable future and to require access to substantial further amounts of capital (dilutive and/or non-dilutive).

-As at December 31, 2021, the Company had an accumulated deficit of £33.5 million.
-It experienced negative cash flows from operating activities during the year ended December 31, 2021, of £5.3 million, and expects to incur continued negative cash flows for the foreseeable future.
-Net losses incurred for the year ended December 30, 2021, and 2020, amounted to £13.6 million and £5.5 million, respectively.
+As at December 31, 2022, the Group had an accumulated deficit of £33.7 million.
+It experienced an outflow of cash from operating activities during the twelve months ended December 31, 2022, of £14.5 million, and expects to incur continued outflow of cash for the foreseeable future.
+Net losses incurred for the twelve months ended December 31, 2022, and 2021, amounted to £1.4 million and £13.6 million, respectively.

-As at December 31, 2021, the Company's cash and cash equivalents amounted to £1.6 million, current assets amounted to £3.9 million and current liabilities (excluding amounts which may become payable under its Convertible Loan Notes, referred to further below) amounted to £6.8 million.
+As at December 31, 2022, the Group's cash and cash equivalents amounted to £4.8 million, current assets amounted to £7.4 million and current liabilities (excluding amounts which may become payable under its Convertible Loan Notes and Warrant derivative liabilities) amounted to £2.5 million.